External global variables

 }

+External variables can be integers, strings, or booleans.
 Integer variables can replace integer constants in conditions, while boolean variables can act as boolean expressions.
 For example:

 rule VariableExample2 {